amilkyboi/netnate/README.md

 # amilkyboi.github.io

-*Updated 8 August 2022*
+> *Last Updated: 8 August 2022*

 This is a temporary repository for my website development project, NetNate.
-The current website is deployed using a third-party CSS theme hosted by W3Schools and is much too resource-heavy.
-I recently set up Hugo, a static site generator, on this repository to usher in a new age for NetNate.
+The current website is deployed using raw HTML, CSS, and JS and uses a third-party CSS theme hosted by W3Schools.
+Hugo, a static site generator, will be used on this repository to usher in a new age for NetNate.
 Hugo will allow me to maintain a more secure, easy to upgrade, and quicker to load website with full support for custom theming.

 ## Backend